kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 peer in any ClusterNetworkPolicy.
 This makes looking up policies that affect a particular Pod more challenging than when there's only NetworkPolicy resources.

-In addition, in an extreme case where a ClusterNetworkPolicy `Empower` rule, ClusterNetworkPolicy `Deny` rule, ClusterNetworkPolicy `Allow` rule, NetworkPolicy rule and ClusterDefaultNetworkPolicy rule applies to an overlapping set of Pods, users will need to refer to the precedence model mentioned in the [previous section](#precedence-model) to determine which rule would take effect.
-As shown in that section, figuring out how stacked policies affect traffic between workloads might not be very straightfoward.
+In case where a ClusterNetworkPolicy `Pass` rule, ClusterNetworkPolicy `Deny` rule, ClusterNetworkPolicy `Allow` rule, NetworkPolicy rule and default rule applies to an overlapping set of Pods, users will need to refer to the priority associated with the rule, to determine which rule would take effect.
+Figuring out how stacked policies affect traffic between workloads might not be very straightfoward.

 To mitigate this risk and improve UX, a tool which reversely looks up affecting policies for a given Pod and prints out relative precedence of those rules can be quite useful.
-The [cyclonus](https://github.com/mattfenwick/cyclonus) project for example, could be extended to support ClusterNetworkPolicy and ClusterDefaultNetworkPolicy.
-This is an orthogonal effort and will not be addressed by this KEP in particular.
+The [cyclonus](https://github.com/mattfenwick/cyclonus) project for example, could be extended to support ClusterNetworkPolicy.

+TODO: add relevant tooling info here.

 ### Future Work